 Establishing a trust for your assets can ensure direction for those assets after death, beneficiary creditor protection, privacy and expediency without court involvement, and minimization of potential issues among beneficiaries, including contests filed against the estate.

-If a family member or other beneficiary produces a will you believe is fraudulent or challenges a will you believe is authentic, this often leads to difficult litigation requiring particular knowledge and experience.
+If a beneficiary produces a will you believe is fraudulent or challenges a will you believe is authentic, difficult litigation can follow.
+Our probate lawyers represent clients in contested probate, and we offer flat-fee services for uncontested probate.

 When a loved one dies without a will and the beneficiaries do not cooperate, this often results in dependent administrations, which require extensive, complex filings in and hearings with the court, which many probate attorneys refuse to take on.